anouchk/ETS_scraper/README.md

 **// Work in progress**

 2016 data is available since April 3rd of 2017.
-It would be useful to make the script better by allowing it to take into account free allocations for countries under article 10c, on phase 3.
+It would be useful to make the script better by allowing it to take into account free allocations for all countries under article 10c, on phase 3.

 # ETS scraper